maryamzain123/topmovies/README.md

 # INSTALLATION
 To install program fork the program and copy the ssh link.
 Please make sure you have all the required gems installed.
 After getting into the correct folder you can run the application typing in bin/environment in ruby you will be able to see the list of movies.

-# CONTRIBUTORS
-If you wish to contribute to this program please submit a pull request or a new issue.

 # LICENSE
 This program is licensed under The MIT License (https://opensource.org/licenses/MIT).
 License file included.